 As shown in the schema below, HERKULES-3 is a Phase 1b/2 master protocol evaluating novel combination therapies for patients with GI malignancies.
-Sub-Study A is focused on patients with BRAF V600E-mutated CRC, representing approximately 180,000 new patients worldwide each year, and Sub-Study B, on patients with KRAS- or NRAS-mutated CRC and KRAS-mutated pancreatic cancer, representing over 1.1 million new patients worldwide each year.
+Sub-Study A of the HERKULES-3 trial is focused on patients with BRAF V600E-mutated CRC, representing approximately 180,000 new patients worldwide each year.
 The master protocol for this clinical trial may be expanded in the future to include other novel combinations and indications in GI cancers.
 We dosed the first patient in HERKULES-3 in September 2021.

-Sub-Study A. The standard of care for patients with BRAF V600E CRC in the second-/third-line metastatic setting is encorafenib plus cetuximab, an anti-BRAF and anti-EGFR doublet therapy.
-Only 20% of patients respond, nearly all patients experience disease progression, and the median overall survival is less than 9 months.
-The prognosis for patients in the post-encorafenib plus cetuximab setting is worse.
-In preclinical models of BRAF V600E CRC, the addition of an ERK inhibitor to BRAF inhibitor plus EGFR inhibitor substantially enhanced antitumor activity and reduced the development of resistance to BRAF inhibitor plus EGFR inhibitor.
-In Part A1, the ERAS-007 QW RD will be identified in combination with encorafenib plus cetuximab, with a safety assessment of the combination as the primary endpoint.
-The RD will be evaluated further in two patient populations: BRAF V600E CRC patients who are naïve to encorafenib plus cetuximab treatment and who have been treated with encorafenib plus cetuximab.
-Enrollment in the arm consisting of patients who have been previously treated with encorafenib plus cetuximab has been paused, and enrollment may be reinitiated based on data from the arm consisting of patients who are naïve to encorafenib plus cetuximab treatment.
-The primary endpoint will be an assessment of anti-tumor activity.
-Parts A2 and A3 contain optional cohorts that would allow us to evaluate alternative dosing schedules of ERAS-007 in combination with encorafenib and cetuximab, depending on the results from Part A1.
+The standard of care for patients with BRAF V600E CRC in the second-/third-line metastatic setting is EC, an anti-BRAF and anti-EGFR doublet therapy.
+Only 20% of patients respond, nearly all patients experience disease progression, and the mOS is less than 9 months.
+The prognosis for patients in the post-EC setting is worse.
+In preclinical models of BRAF V600E CRC, the addition of an ERK inhibitor to BRAF inhibitor plus EGFR inhibitor substantially enhanced anti-tumor activity and reduced the development of resistance to BRAF inhibitor plus EGFR inhibitor.
+When the dosing regimen of ERAS-007 was changed from QW to BID-QW in an effort to decrease Cmax-driven toxicity, Part A2 was opened for escalation.
+The highest dose evaluated and cleared by the safety review committee was 100 mg ERAS-007 BID-QW in combination with the approved doses of EC.
+While dose escalation initially enrolled two patient populations (BRAF V600E

+CRC patients who are naïve to EC treatment and who have been treated with EC), expansion is focused on those patients who are EC-naïve.